Laser vs. Inkjet – What’s the difference?

 Inkjet Coding

-In comparison, inkjet is the older technology, but is still the most popular coding solution to date, primarily due to its versatility.
+In comparison, inkjet is the older technology but is still the most popular coding solution to date, primarily due to its versatility.
+When comparing inkjet vs laser, inkjet stands out for its flexibility across applications.
 With multiple types of inkjet technologies, such as continuous and thermal inkjet, the technology possesses the ability to print a wide variety of fonts, graphics and even barcodes onto almost any substrate, speed and orientation.
 Consequently, it can be used right throughout production on both primary and secondary packaging.

 Although inkjet printers do require consumables, the wide range of inks available allows it to suit a variety of applications.
 Additionally, the quick drying time of the inks means it’s also ideal for fast-moving production lines.